Bursting with mouth-watering flavor, hitting both sweet and robust notes, this recipe for roasted tomato basil bisque is definitely a family favorite.

-My recipe is best made using FRESH tomatoes–not canned ones (though there is a canned tomato option if you must use them)–and is excellent to make with your garden’s tomato bounty.
-Oh, and to kick it up a notch on the yum scale, the tomatoes, veggies, and herbs are roasted before the soup is made, making it all the better.
+My recipe is best made using FRESH tomatoes–not canned ones (though you can used canned ones if you must–see below)–and it is excellent to make using your garden’s tomato bounty.
+Oh, and to kick it up a notch on the yum scale, the tomatoes and veggies are roasted to perfection before the soup is made, making it all the tastier!

 Although this roasted tomato basil bisque recipe does call for fresh tomatoes, you CAN use canned if you really want to.
 This is not anywhere near as healthful (or flavorful) as fresh tomatoes (unless they’re home canned of course), but if you must, you must.
 You could consider using JARRED tomatoes (those canned in a glass jar) instead–including home canned ones–since those are more healthful.
-To substitute either canned or jarred tomatoes in this roasted tomato basil bisque recipe, use two and a half 18.3-ounce jars or cans, drained (or the equivalent thereof–if you have a scale to weigh them, use that).
+To substitute either canned or jarred tomatoes in this roasted tomato basil bisque recipe, use two and 18-ounce(ish) jars or cans, drained (or the equivalent thereof–if you have a scale to weigh them, use that).
 Since most tomatoes are canned without the peel on, just skip the step where it says to peel them.
-Roast with the veggies and herbs as stated in the recipe, but only roast for about 45 minutes (there will obviously be no wrinkled skin since there is no skin to begin with).
+Roast with the veggies and herbs as stated in the recipe, but only roast for about 30 minutes (there will obviously be no wrinkled skin since there is no skin to begin with).
 Then follow the recipe as usual.

-- 1 teaspoon salt
+- 1 teaspoon mineral salt

 - ¼ teaspoon ground black pepper

-- 3 cups chicken stock
+- 4 cups (1 box) chicken or vegetable stock or broth

-- Preheat oven to 350° F.
+- Preheat oven to 450° F.

 - Remove from the oven and, using heat safe, non-aluminum tongs or a fork, carefully remove and discard the skins from the tomatoes.

-- Garnish with freshly chopped basil.
+- Garnish with a drizzle of cream and freshly chopped basil if desired.